silnrsi/smith/README.md

 have a complete smith build environment.
 However you can also use it locally as is, simply by running:
   `docker run --rm -it -v $WORKSPACE:/build smith:latest`
-This will fetch and use the latest smith docker image from docker hub and run it with the absolute path (or docker volume) `$WORKSPACE` mapped to `/build` inside, and an interactive bash session (the `-it` options).
+This will run the latest version of smith in your local image store and run it with the absolute path (or docker volume) `$WORKSPACE` mapped to `/build` inside, and an interactive bash session (the `-it` options).
 The `--rm` makes the container ephemeral.